boocockp/lsd-aws/README.md

 ## Running a deployment script
 On the command line, run `node createInstance.js <env-name>` to set up an instance, and `node destroyInstance.js <env-name>` to tear down an instance.

-If you run createInstance.js when the instance already exists, it will just report that all the objects are found and not do anything.
+If you run `createInstance.js` when the instance already exists, it will just report that all the objects are found and not do anything.
 LSD AWS does not currently try to update existing objects, except for Lambda Functions.
 If you change a definition, you will usually need to destroy the instance and start again.
 Instance creation occasionally fails due to timing problems (AWS can report an object as created but it is not ready for use for several seconds).
 If this happens, destroy the instance and recreate it.

-If you are continually destroying and recreating an instance with the same name, the `node recreateInstance.js <env-name>` script may be useful.
+If you are repeatedly destroying and recreating an instance with the same name during development, the `node recreateInstance.js <env-name>` script may be useful.

 ## An example defineInstance.js